© 2020 Writing West Midlands

 - Personal Support – panel sessions on Writing with Neurodivergence and a presentation on ‘Tax and Writers’ from H W Fisher Business Solutions, the sector’s leading accountancy firm for writers.

-- Speakers & Panellists include Hannah Todd (Literary Agent, Madeleine Milburn Agency), Kim Nash (Digital Publicity Director, Bookoutre), Mark Edwards (best-selling novelist), Jessica Barratt (Deputy Head of Publicity, Simon & Schuster), Lorna French (theatre writer) & Mireille Harper (Editorial Director, Bluebird & One Boat, Pan Macmmillan)
+- Speakers & Panellists include Kim Nash (Digital Publicity Director, Bookouture), Mark Edwards (best-selling novelist), Ian Billings (best-selling children’s writer), Jessica Barratt (Deputy Head of Publicity, Simon & Schuster), Lorna French (theatre writer), Ian Marchant (non-fiction writer) & Mireille Harper (Editorial Director, Bluebird & One Boat, Pan Macmmillan)

 - Bookshop – a friendly local independent bookshop will be selling books by all speakers plus a selection of other books, including some by Conference delegates